 5. Default Superannuation Fund

 Every employer needs to provide a choice of superannuation fund to their workers, which includes both employees and applicable contractors.
 If the worker does not select a fund, then the superannuation contributions need to be paid somewhere, and this is where the default fund comes into play.
 The default fund needs to be selected by the employer.
 It must be one of the default super funds listed in the applicable Award.

-6. Record Keeping & Pay Slips
+6. Record Keeping and Pay Slips

 It is mandatory for an employer to keep certain payroll records for a period of 7 years.
-This includes general records such as the employee’s name, commencement date and basis of employment plus pay records, leave records, hours worked including start and finish times for non-salaried employees, employee choice of superannuation fund, super contribution and payment details and termination records.
+This includes general records such as the employee’s name, commencement date and basis of employment plus pay records, leave records, hours worked including start and finish times for non-salaried employees, employee choice of a superannuation fund, super contribution and payment details, and termination records.
 These records need to be secured to ensure privacy.
 The maximum penalty for each contravention for a company is currently $2,550.
-Pay slips need to be provided to employees within one working day of pay day, even if they are on leave and certain information needs to be included.
+Pay slips need to be provided to employees within one working day of payday, even if they are on leave and certain information needs to be included.
 Check the Fair Work Ombudsman website for specific details.